LiskArchive/lips/proposals/lip-nazar-architecture.md

 Modules can be further categorized into two types:

-**Core Modules** will be shipped along with the Lisk Core distribution itself.
-These modules would constitute the minimum requirements to run a Lisk Core instance.
-That is, these modules together will provide the basic features required to run a functional node.
+**Core Modules** should be shipped along with the Lisk Core distribution itself.
+These modules should constitute the minimum requirements to run a Lisk Core instance.
+That is, these modules together should provide the basic features required to run a functional node.

 **Plugable Modules** should be distributed individually, such that they can be plugged into any Lisk Core instance and can be removed/disabled any time.
-Each pluggable module will extend the existing instance with a specific (and circumscribed) set of features.
+Each pluggable module should extend the existing instance with a specific (and circumscribed) set of features.

 ### Interface